kuberack/taxify/docs/taxify_features.md

 # taxify features (TODO)

-## Multi-tenant
- - Platform can be used by different service providers.

 ## Instant Cab Booking
  - Users can book a taxi instantly by entering pickup and drop-off locations.